Incremental Change and Why It Doesn’t Work

 Statutes are where we find regulations for virtually all things regarding the day to day operation of life within any particular state.
 This is also the realm of state Senators and Representatives.
 Its where they live.
 Almost nothing makes its way into the statutes without first passing through the hands of MANY lawmakers.

-What’s even worse for us is that they are and always have been in direct opposition to true FULL legalization.
+What’s even worse for us is that law makers, for the most part, are, and always have been, in direct opposition to true FULL legalization.
 Most still see Cannabis as a harmful dangerous drug.

 So how do we change law when the very ones we have elected to maintain and create law are in direct oppositions to our values?

-It is unfortunate, but most Cannabis-using citizenry have resigned themselves to either living feebly within their state’s imposed “legal” corruption, or skate along under the radar until fate and time catches up with them.
+It is unfortunate, but most Cannabis-using citizenry have resigned themselves to either living feebly within their state’s imposed “legal” corruption, or skate along under the radar until fate, time and the law enforcement catches up with them.
 That may be the fate for most, but at least for those living within sixteen states where they can do what is called a “Direct Initiative”, or “Citizen’s Initiative”, there is a glimmer of self-representation.
 Within those states, THE PEOPLE can effect law profoundly.

 According to Wikipedia, The “Progressive Era” birthed the Initiative process as a way of “…eliminating problems caused by industrialization, urbanization, immigration, and corruption in government.”